The Purpose of Sacrifice

 Importance of Piety & Approach

 Since we can say since the Gods are infinite and beyond us, and thus need nothing, the most important part in the act of authentic sacrifice is piety and approach, since the Gods do not need anything and it is us who benefit.
 Things like sincerity of approach when trying to initiate the relation are part of it, but there is also the ritual itself.
 Making sure a sacrifice is done correctly and received successfully by the Gods is paramount.
+Not only do petitions hold a greater chance of being granted when a sacrifice accompanies the prayer— but it’s very important that this sacrifice is done correctly and to the right deity.
 An improper sacrifice can cause ritual pollution, which itself is able to blind you from the Gods and cause ill-fortune to fall upon you.

 Since all is infinite and the rituals are holy, it can be said the sacred rites were established and given to human souls by the Gods, or alternatively, the rituals mimic the cycles of the cosmos.
 These practices exemplified divine principles that provided for the deification of the human soul.
 Given the transformative nature of sacrifice, it is important that the order in which sacrifices are to be performed aren’t altered.
 This even applies for an individual who dedicates their life to philosophical pursuits and theological speculation; if they wished to be healed of the suffering associated with embodiment and generation, must perform the proper sacrifices in the correct order and manner.